Barry Abrams - Financial Advisor Barry Abrams Suspended from Securities Industry

-From 2001 until Barry Abrams’ firing in 2013, Barry Abrams worked for Securities Service Network, Inc. Barry Abrams subsequently worked for BCG Securities, Inc. and now works for Ameriprise Financial Services, Inc. According to FINRA’s records, Barry Abrams was fired by Securities Service Network, Inc. on December 6, 2013.
+From 2001 until Barry Abrams’ firing in 2013, Barry Abrams was licensed with Securities Service Network, Inc. Barry Abrams was subsequently licensed with BCG Securities, Inc. and is now licensed with Ameriprise Financial Services, Inc. According to FINRA’s records, Barry Abrams was fired by Securities Service Network, Inc. on December 6, 2013.
 Securities Service Network, Inc. reported to FINRA that Barry Abrams was accused of exercising discretion in a client account without written authorization from the client and without firm approval.
 Barry Abrams admitted to FINRA that Barry Abrams “had a verbal agreement with client to execute trades as needed.”

 Subsequent to Barry Abrams’ firing by Securities Service Network, Inc., FINRA investigated Barry Abrams and brought a disciplinary action against Barry Abrams.
 Barry Abrams consented to a 15 day suspension from the securities and investment banking industry and a $5,000 fine.
 Barry Abrams also consented to the entry of findings that Barry Abrams effected approximately 87 discretionary transactions in the account of a customer (“AM”) without obtaining prior written authorization from the customer (“AM”) and without Barry Abrams’ member firm having accepted the account as discretionary in writing.

 FINRA reports that a complaint was filed involving Barry Abrams’ conduct with Securities Service Network, Inc., alleging churning, misrepresentation, gross mismanagement of account and unauthorized use of discretion in the management of an account.
 This complaint was settled.
 FINRA also reports that a complaint involving Barry Abrams’ conduct with a prior employer was settled.